open-crosspost/open-crosspost-proxy-service/memory-bank/progress.md

 1. Some npm packages have compatibility issues with Deno
 2. Deno KV is still in beta/unstable status
 3. Limited storage capacity on Deno KV free tier
-4. Need to implement proper encryption for sensitive data in Deno KV
-5. Performance impact when using npm packages through Deno's compatibility layer
+4. Performance impact when using npm packages through Deno's compatibility layer
-6. Token refresh mechanism needs more robust error recovery
+5. Token refresh mechanism needs more robust error recovery
-7. Rate limit data is not persisted across worker restarts
+6. Rate limit data is not persisted across worker restarts
-8. Input validation is inconsistent across endpoints
+7. Input validation is inconsistent across endpoints

 ## Next Milestones